yhaddad/Heppi/README.rst

 * The tree name must be specified

 .. code-block:: bash
    ./makeplotcard.py --load  /path/to/root/file.root \
                      --out   plotcard.json \
                      --tree  VBFMVADumper/*VBFDiJet

-* the `*` will be replaced automatically by the remaining name of the tree found in the `VBFMVADumper` directory.
+* the ``*`` will be replaced automatically by the remaining name of the tree found in the ``VBFMVADumper`` directory.
-* This is for the use of [flashgg](https://github.com/cms-analysis/flashgg) type dumper trees only, a more standard version will be pushed soon
+* This is for the use of .. _``flashgg``: https://github.com/cms-analysis/flashgg type dumper trees only, a more standard version will be pushed soon

 installation
 ------------
-* installation : `pip install --user jsmin termcolor progressbar` : this must work in lxplus:  since in imperial does not existe, you I have to find a permanent solution to include those packages for the future.
+* installation : ``pip install --user jsmin termcolor progressbar`` : this must work in lxplus:  since in imperial does not existe, you I have to find a permanent solution to include those packages for the future.
 For the moment do not use comments in the json files !
 * ROOT env must be set

 Credits